damiendevienne/Lifemap_clean/README.md

 ```

-# Change the style of the map or create a new map with a new style (keeping teh first one)
+# Change the style of the map or create a new map with a new style (keeping the first one)
 To change the style of the map, simply edit the file /usr/lifemap/style/lifemap_style.xml

 To create a new map on the same server with a new style: